Database Orders

 Note!

-The below steps assume you already have a database setup.
+The following steps assume you already have a database setup.
+If you don't, please review Laravel's documentation.

 php please sc:switch-to-database